Skip to main content

 This ties into dark social - the sharing that happens in private messages, Slack groups, and group chats that you can't track with standard analytics.

-I noticed certain carousel slides got screenshotted and shared far more than others.
+Certain carousel slides get screenshotted and shared far more than others.
 The pattern: simple background, one clear concept, no more than 50 words.
-When I started designing individual slides to be screenshot-worthy, saves increased by roughly 40%.
+Design individual slides to be screenshot-worthy and your saves climb, because a save is someone deciding your post is worth coming back to.

 6. Use Polls and Interactive Features (Strategically)